codex-team/hawk.javascript/docs/performance-monitoring.md

 ## Optimizations

-If we simply send all transactions without filtering and grouping, it will create a huge load on the service.
-We need to balance between data completeness and the efficiency of storage and processing.
+Sending all transactions without filtering and aggregation would create an heavy load on the service.
+We must carefully balance data completeness with efficient storage and processing to ensure optimal performance monitoring.

-### 1. Which transactions need to be sent?
+### 1. Transaction Selection Criteria

 #### Problem: Too Much Data in case of full sending

-   If we send every transaction:
+  Sending every transaction without filtering creates several critical issues:

-   - The load on the server increases sharply (especially with high traffic).
+   - Significantly increased server load, particularly during high traffic periods
-   - The huge amount of the data is duplicate information, which does not significantly affect the analysis.
+   - Large amounts of redundant data that provide minimal analytical value
    - "Infinite loops" in client code may generate endless transactions.

 #### Solution: Smart Sampling and Grouping

-   We do not need all transactions, but we need representative data.
+   Instead of collecting every transaction, we focus on gathering a representative sample that provides meaningful insights while minimizing data volume.

-### 2. How to reduce data flow without losing quality?
+### 2. Data Flow Optimization Strategies
 #### Optimization #1: Sampling (Sending Part of the Data Randomly)

-   How not to lose rare and slow requests?
+   To ensure we capture important but infrequent transactions:

-   - We can increase the sampling chance for slow transactions (P95 > 500ms is sent with a probability of 50-100%).
+   – Slow transactions are always sent.
+Transaction is considered slow if its duration is greater than criticalDurationThresholdMs parameter.
-   - Errors (`status` == 'Failure') are always sent.
+   - Errors (`status` == 'failure') are always sent.

    See [Sampling](#sampling) for details.